Habitat on the Hill: Building a more equitable future

-Habitat on the Hill, Habitat for Humanity International’s annual legislative conference, is an opportunity for Habitat homeowners, staff members, volunteers and supporters from around the country to unite in our nation’s capital as advocates for safe and affordable housing.
+Habitat on the Hill, Habitat for Humanity International’s annual legislative conference, is an opportunity for Habitat staff, board members, homeowners, resident leaders, volunteers and supporters from around the country to unite as advocates for safe and affordable housing.

 The next Habitat on the Hill will be held in Washington, D.C., February 8-10, 2022.

 Last year’s virtual legislative conference welcomed more than 700 participants – with over half of the advocates joining us for the very first time.
 While the all-virtual conference enabled us to reach more participants than ever before, we are excited to return to an in-person format in 2022.
 To encourage engagement from participants unable to make it to Washington, D.C., Habitat on the Hill 2022 will also include virtual elements.

 Over the course of our three-day conference, participants will:

 - Examine how COVID-19 exacerbated pre-existing housing affordability challenges, disproportionately impacting communities of color.

 - Share promising policy solutions that address underlying policies and systems that hinder access to stable and affordable homes, emphasizing the need for public policies to address racial inequities in housing.